While perhaps not a household name, there’s a good chance you’ll stumble upon AmeriSave if actively shopping your home loan.

 However, if you cancel your loan application or get denied, AmeriSave will retain the $500 deposit to cover those aforementioned costs.

 It’s not uncommon for lenders to charge these fees, either for rate locks or appraisals, but not all lenders impose them.

 Other complaints are related to the home appraisal fee they charge, which varies in cost by loan.

 It appears that those who complained on the BBB about either the $500 deposit or the appraisal fee received a refund in many cases.

 AmeriSave Mortgage Rates

-However, they do list a sample rate along with loan assumptions, and on the day of this review, it was a 30-year fixed loan at 2.75%, which is pretty darn low.
+It should be noted that the sample rate comes with loan assumptions, but on the day of this review, it was a 30-year fixed loan set at 2.125%, which is pretty ridiculously low.

-Digging into the fine print, it was based on a hypothetical loan with a $343,595 loan amount set at 58% LTV with a 747 credit score.
+Digging into the fine print, it was based on a hypothetical loan with a $250,000 loan amount set at 80% LTV with a 740 FICO score.

-Oh, and it was for a purchase on an owner-occupied, single family home with discount points being paid.
+Oh, and it was for a refinance on an owner-occupied, single family home with lots of discount points being paid.